ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-20-[Docker]-Docker-For-AI-Developers-Part-4.md

 sudo docker run --rm -it -v $(pwd):/data/notebook -p 8888:8888 firstml
 ```

 **Explanation:** Here, `docker run` is the command to create and run the container followed by different arguments.
 Let us see their use one by one.
 The `--rm` flag will remove the container after its life is over.
 The`-it` flag will run the container in an interactive mode.
-Since we want to make use of volume the `-v` flag is used followed by mapping between the directories from host system to the one inside the container.
+Since we want to make use of volume, the `-v` flag is used followed by mapping between the directories from host system to the one inside the container.

 One can see the current folder i.e., `$(pwd)` in above command has directory `/data/input` which will be mapped to `data/notebook` inside the container.